Angst in My Pants

-Angst in My Pants is the eleventh studio album by American pop and rock band Sparks.
-The album was released in 1982 by Atlantic Records in both the US and UK, and this was the 6th overall label that the band was signed to in the US, and, for the first time since the mid-1970s, the band would be signed the same label in both the US and UK for 3 consecutive albums.
+Angst in My Pants is the eleventh studio album by American pop and rock duo Sparks.
+The album was released on March 29, 1982 by Atlantic Records in both the US and UK, and this was the sixth overall label that the band was signed to in the US, and, for the first time since the mid-1970s, the band would be signed to the same label in both the US and UK for three consecutive studio albums.

 History

 Angst in My Pants marked the second studio album that keyboardist Ron Mael and lead vocalist Russell Mael worked with the backing band of guitarist Bob Haag, bassist Leslie Bohem, and drummer David Kendrick.
 James Goodwin augmented the line-up playing additional synthesizers, though these were mixed farther back, letting the rest of the band come to the fore.
-The resulting power pop album was recorded at Musicland Studios in Munich, Germany produced by Mack in association with Giorgio Moroder Enterprises.
+The resulting power pop album was recorded at Musicland Studios in Munich, West Germany produced by Mack in association with Giorgio Moroder Enterprises.
 The recording of the album was the second and last time that Sparks worked with Mack.
+It was the last album to feature Ron sporting his signature toothbrush moustache on the album cover.

 In a 1990 interview with Trouser Press, the band discussed how the title track came about from being short one song after the rest of the album had been recorded.
 According to Russell Mael:We had another song called "Angst in My Pants" with a totally different melody.
 It was going to be on the album, but we didn't like it that much.
 We needed one more song for the album.
 We're usually well prepared before we record, but somehow we were one song short.
 We'd finished recording all the other songs.
 One day in the hotel in Munich, Ron came up with that melody and stuck the old title onto the new song.
 Mack really liked the song and we recorded it.